Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 3. Expand the `Ball3DAcademy` GameObject and locate its child object `Ball3DBrain` within the Scene hierarchy in the editor.
 Ensure Type of Brain for this object is set to `External`.
 4. *File -> Build Settings*
 5. Choose your target platform:
-    - (optional) Select “Developer Build” to log debug messages.
+    - (optional) Select “Development Build” to log debug messages.
 6. Click *Build*:
     - Save environment binary to the `python` sub-directory of the cloned repository *(you may need to click on the down arrow on the file chooser to be able to select that folder)*